openshift/training/beta-3-setup.md

 to it.
 If you choose not to use "example.com" in your configuration, that is fine, but remember that you will have to adjust files and actions accordingly.

+## Architecture and Requirememts
+### Architecture
+The documented architecture for the beta testing is pretty simple.
+There are three systems:

+* Master + Node
+* Node
+* Node

+The master is the scheduler/orchestrator and the API endpoint for all commands.
+This is similar to V2's "broker".
+We are also running the node software on the master.

+The "node" is just like in OpenShift 2 -- it hosts user applications.
+The main difference is that "gears" have been replaced with Docker container instances.
+You will learn much more about the inner workings of OpenShift throughout the rest of the document.

+### Requirements
+Each of the virtual machines should have 4+ GB of memory, 20+ GB of disk space, and the following configuration:

+* RHEL 7.1 (Note: 7.1 kernel is required for openvswitch)
+* "Minimal" installation option
+* NetworkManager **disabled**

+As part of signing up for the beta program, you should have received an evaluation subscription.
+This subscription gave you access to the beta software.
+You will need to use subscription manager to both register your VMs, and attach them to the *OpenShift Enterprise High Touch Beta* subscription.

+All of your VMs should be on the same logical network and be able to access one another.

 ## Setting Up the Environment
 ### DNS
 You will need to have a wildcard for a DNS zone resolve, ultimately, to the IP